 Keep it Classic

 If you're looking for a raised garden bed that can withstand the test of time, opt for a classic wooden style.
-"They provide great structure for vegetable gardens," Katie Leede explains.
+These raised beds "provide great structure for vegetable gardens," Katie Leede explains.

 Create a Divide

 Contrary to popular belief, a raised garden bed has more to offer than good looks.
 Don't believe us?
 Take a look at Diana Elizabeth's space.